Haley Bradshaw, MD

 PGY-1

-I’m originally from Fort Myers, Florida, but my husband, Regan, and I have been living in Western North Carolina for the past few years while I completed medical school.
-We love to travel, hike, and spend time outdoors—especially in the mountains!
+I’m originally from Fort Myers, Florida, but my husband, Regan, and I have lived in western North Carolina for the past few years while I completed medical school.
+We love to travel, hike and spend time outdoors, especially in the mountains.
 I’m so excited to be in pediatric residency and am grateful to be part of such a supportive team.

 Undergraduate: Palm Beach Atlantic University, West Palm Beach, FL